Exploring The Ways Different Types Of Humor Impact Personality

 Self-enhancing humor is about laughing at life's misfortunes and celebrating small victories.
 People who use this type of humor are able to find laughter in even the most difficult situations, and they tend to be optimistic and resilient.
 They may also have high self-esteem, as they don't need to put other people down to make jokes.

-Aggressive humor is about using sarcasm or teasing to put others down to gain a sense of superiority.
+Aggressive humor involves using sarcasm or teasing to put others down to gain a sense of superiority.
 This type of humor may often come off as hurtful and might lead to social isolation.
-People who use this type of humor may need power and control, or they could be trying to cover up their insecurity.
+People who use this type of humor may seek power and control, or they could be trying to cover up their insecurity.

 Getty